This is the best value true 4K projector on the market right now

 Enter the Xiaomi Mijia laser projector, a true 4K ultra short throw projector that can project images on a virtual screen 150-inch (or five feet) in diagonal.

-Great for the boardroom for businesses of any size, although it was relatively expensive at launch, you can now get your hands on one for just $1729.99 from Gearbest.
+Great for the boardroom for businesses of any size, although it was relatively expensive at launch, you can now get your hands on one for just $1698 from Gearbest when you use 1VQSEIVKKQ at checkout.

 - The best business projectors of 2020